L'Enfant à la balustrade: Reception

-On May 15 or 16, 1903, Marcel Proust wrote to Antoine Bibesco, urging him to “read without delay Boylesve’s sublime novel [Comédie sous la balustrade, the first version of L'Enfant à la balustrade] in La Renaissance [latine].”
-Georges Casella, on November 15, 1903, in Revue illustrée, praised the novel as a “masterpiece,” comparing it to Les Vacances d'un jeune homme sage, another novel by Henri de Régnier.
-Conversely, on November 2, 1903, Léon Blum, literary critic for Gil Blas, was more reserved, acknowledging the novel’s “variety, vivid flavor, precision, and richness of detail” but noting a tendency to “slip... into a certain dragging diffuseness.”
+On 15 or 16 May 1903, Marcel Proust wrote to Antoine Bibesco, urging him to "read without delay Boylesve’s sublime novel [Comédie sous la balustrade, the first version of L'Enfant à la balustrade] in La Renaissance [latine]."
+Georges Casella, on 15 November 1903, in Revue Illustrée, praised the novel as a "masterpiece," comparing it to Les Vacances d'un jeune homme sage, another novel by Henri de Régnier.
+Conversely, on 2 November 1903, Léon Blum, literary critic for Gil Blas, was more reserved, acknowledging the novel's "variety, vivid flavor, precision, and richness of detail" but noting a tendency to "slip... into a certain dragging diffuseness."

 L'Enfant à la balustrade was initially considered for the inaugural Prix Goncourt, which was awarded in 1903.
 The novel received support from Léon Hennique, but ultimately, the prize was bestowed upon John-Antoine Nau for Force ennemie.
 In a later account, a critic from Les Nouvelles littéraires, artistiques et politiques suggested that Boylesve's novel had not won the prize for reasons unrelated to its quality.
 It was alleged that the author of La Becquée had married well and was therefore not in need.

 In November 1904, André Gide made an entry in his journal mentioning the novel L'Enfant à la balustrade, which he had read aloud.
 In a similar vein, Jean Ernest-Charles, writing in La Revue politique et littéraire, commended the novel's "emotionally precise analysis" and "faithful depiction of provincial manners."
 However, he also offered constructive criticism, suggesting that Boylesve may have limited the scope of his subject matter by focusing on a single narrative thread and that his writing could have benefited from a more spontaneous approach.

 In the supplement to the 1906 edition of the Nouveau Larousse illustré, the section on René Boylesve refers to L'Enfant à la balustrade as a novel in which the author employs graceful, subtle irony and keen observation of the picturesque to describe the customs and figures of a small town.